MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-mcca.md

 CAMP can help you quickly see which improvement actions in Compliance Manager apply to your current Microsoft 365 environment.
 Each action identified by CAMP will give you recommendations for implementation, with direct links to Compliance Manager and the applicable solution to start taking corrective action.

-An additional resource for understanding CAMP is by visiting the [README instructions on GitHub](https://github.com/OfficeDev/CAMP).
+An additional resource for understanding CAMP is by visiting the [README instructions on GitHub](https://github.com/OfficeDev/CAMP#overview).
 This page provides detailed information about prerequisites and gives full installation instructions.
 You don't need a GitHub account to access this page.

+#### Availability
-**Availability**: CAMP is available to all organizations with Office 365 and Microsoft 365 licenses and US Government Community (GCC) Moderate, GCC High, and Department of Defense (DoD) customers.
+CAMP is available to all organizations with Office 365 and Microsoft 365 licenses and US Government Community (GCC) Moderate, GCC High, and Department of Defense (DoD) customers.

+#### Roles

+Certain user roles are required to access and use CAMP, as well as to access information in reports.
+Visit the the [CAMP prerequisite information on GitHub](https://github.com/OfficeDev/CAMP#pre-requisites).

 ## Install CAMP and run a report